Schools began using Opportunity Culture in:

 In Arkansas, North Little Rock Middle School began using Opportunity Culture models in 2017–18 as a pilot for the Arkansas Department of Education’s statewide initiative to reach all students with excellent, personalized teaching.
-ADE is expanding Opportunity Culture to three more districts in 2019–20: Forest City School District, Lead Hill School District, and Lincoln Consolidated School District.
+In 2019–20, Forrest City School District and Lincoln Consolidated School District joined the initiative.

 In North Little Rock Middle, the sixth grade functions essentially as its own campus.
 This large school implemented multi-classroom leaders in all middle school grades.